justinlevi/hello-go/tasks/tasks-directive.md

 - Consider concurrency implications in all designs
 - Plan for horizontal scaling from the start
 - Implement comprehensive logging and monitoring

+## Task Definition Excellence

+### Completeness Principle
+Every task must define:
+1. **What** - The functionality to implement
+2. **How** - The interface contracts and behaviors
+3. **Why** - The rationale and constraints
+4. **With** - The integration requirements
+5. **Proof** - The validation criteria

+### System Thinking
+- No task exists in isolation
+- Define how components interact
+- Specify shared conventions early
+- Document interface evolution
+- Consider the full lifecycle

+### Executable Specifications
+- Acceptance criteria must be testable
+- Examples should be runnable
+- Contracts must be enforceable
+- Integration must be verifiable

 ## Tools Integration